silviamaggi/smd-com/_posts/2020-08-16-all-women-edition.md

   - racial bias
   - wordpress
 description: 'Design inspiration series, all-women edition.
 Facial recognition technology imbalances, your data is you, benevolent sexism and more.'
-excerpt: 'Design inspiration series, all-women edition.
-Facial recognition technology imbalances, your data is you, benevolent sexism and more.'
 featured-image: feat-design-digested-11-all-women-edition.jpg
 permalink: '/design-digested/:title/'
 redirect_from: